Toronto Coach Terminal: Redevelopment

+On November 21, 2024, Mayor Olivia Chow announced that the site, including both the former Bay Street and Elizabeth Street terminals, would be redeveloped as a mixed-income, mixed-use development that is to include affordable housing, a paramedics hub, and new public plaza.
+Two towers are to be built and will include residential, retail and public space.
+The residential component is to consist of 873 homes, 290 of which will be affordable rental units.
+There is to be "adaptive reuse of the existing heritage building as well as streetscape improvements", and the project is to include an organ repair centre for transplants, operated by the University Health Network, and housing options for health workers.
+Kilmer Group and Tricon Residential (Kilmer-Tricon) were announced by the city and CreateTO as the developers.

+Due to the cooling market for rental apartments and rising construction costs, city staff recommended in June 2025 that the city agree to amend the redevelopment plan to remove two dozen affordable housing units from the originally proposed 290 units and also offer the builder an additional $36.8 million in order to keep the developers on board.
+Construction is to begin in December 2025.

 Ownership

 The terminal was originally owned by Gray Coach Lines when it was a Toronto Transit Commission subsidiary.
 When the TTC sold Gray Coach in 1990, it retained the terminal, transferring ownership to Toronto Coach Terminal Inc. (TCTI), a wholly owned subsidiary of the TTC.
-The TTC managed the station directly until July 8, 2012, when it was leased out in its entirety to bus lines Coach Canada and Greyhound Canada for CA$1.2 million annually, in what was initially a 5-year contract.
+The TTC managed the station directly until July 8, 2012, when it was leased out in its entirety to bus lines Coach Canada and Greyhound Canada for CA$1.2 million annually, in what was initially a five-year contract.
 As a result, the coach lines took over the operational control of the terminal and opened their own ticket booths, where previously TTC employees had handled ticket sales and taken a commission in addition to platform fees charged to the coach companies.
 The lease, which was last renewed for a year in 2020, expired on July 7, 2021.

 In April 2017, TTC staff proposed for the terminal to be declared surplus when Coach Canada and Greyhound Canada vacated the terminal.